 Arm NN is an inference engine for CPUs, GPUs and NPUs.
 It bridges the gap between existing NN frameworks and the underlying IP.
-It enables efficient translation of existing neural network frameworks, such as TensorFlow and Caffe, allowing them to run efficiently, without modification, across Arm Cortex CPUs and Arm Mali GPUs.
+It enables efficient translation of existing neural network frameworks, such as TensorFlow and Caffe, allowing them to run efficiently, without modification, across Arm Cortex-A CPUs, Arm Mali GPUs and Arm Ethos NPUs.

 Arm NN is free of charge.

 About Arm NN SDK